 Active in the region for more than 40 years, Magic Circle firm Clifford Chance opened its first Asia Pacific office in Hong Kong in 1980.
-Since then, it’s expanded to seven offices in four countries across the APAC region: Beijing, Shanghai, Singapore, Tokyo, Perth, Sydney, and Hong Kong.
+Since then, it’s expanded to over 400 lawyers in seven offices in the APAC region: Beijing, Shanghai, Singapore, Tokyo, Perth, Sydney, and Hong Kong.
 The Hong Kong office advises on matters relating to corporate, finance, capital markets, real estate and litigation.
 It has a dedicated mainland China desk.

 The team has advised on many of Hong Kong’s largest and most significant initial public offerings (IPOs), including China Tower’s US$6.9 billion IPO, Budweiser Asia Pacific’s US$5 billion IPO, and Xiaomi’s US$4.7 billion IPO.
+More recently, it also advised Bank of China and HSBC on world’s largest retail green bond issuance.
 Clifford Chance regularly updates followers on its lawyers’ exploits in the region on LinkedIn.

 Clifford Chance takes up to 18 trainees a year, making it the largest training provider in Hong Kong, just like it is in London where it’s headquartered.
 Trainees undertake a compulsory seat in litigation, with others in corporate, global financial markets, a repeat seat or secondment.
 They are well-schooled at the start of each seat, receiving “very structured and helpful training”, according to one of our anonymous trainee insiders.
 They complete one to two sessions a day for around two weeks on “the typical work involved in a particular department and the best delivery tools that the team commonly use”.
 These take the form of “recordings, slides, and reading materials” on the firm’s intranet as well as “regular tutorial-style training sessions”.
 Some teams provide additional training on “key documentation and transaction structures,” another trainee tells us.